vegetariancoder/wordsToSpeak/snowflake/Snowflake_Stages_and_Loading_data.md

 #### Stages in Snowflake
 - A stage is a location in snowflake where we can store our data.
-- From this location we can upload and download the data to/from snowflake.
+- From this **location we can upload and download the data to/from snowflake**.

 ```mermaid
     flowchart TD